manticoresoftware/manticoresearch-php/docs/indices.md

 Indices
 -------

-Indices namespace contains operations made on indices.
+Nodes namespace contains methods for  operations made on indices or information about them.

 Create
 ======
 Create a new index.

+`index` is mandatory.
+`body` require presence of `columns`  array where keys are the column names.
+Each column requires a  `type` defined.
+`text` type support 'indexed' and 'stored' options.
+Index settings can be set in `options` parameter.

         $params = [
             'index' => 'testrt',